MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-tenant.md

 > * Define the platform and URLs
 > * Grant permissions to the web application to access the Microsoft Graph API
 > * Create a sign-in and sign-out user flow in the Microsoft Entra admin center
-> * Associate your SPA with the user flow
+> * Associate your SPA with a user flow

 ## Prerequisites